Understand the GPU and GPU driver requirements for Premiere Pro for the October 2018 and later releases of Premiere Pro (version 13.0 and later)

 That holds true for the latest releases as well.
 However to realize the performance benefits of Apple’s Metal graphics acceleration, the 2019 version of Premiere Pro needs to run on either macOS 10.13 (High Sierra) or the recently launched 10.14 (Mojave).

 You can still run Premiere Pro on macOS 10.12 using OpenCL graphics acceleration, but Metal provides 15-20 percent faster rendering and Adobe recommends it for optimum performance.

-The 2019 version of Premiere Pro (version 13.0 and later) requires a recent version of the Intel graphics driver.
-Adobe Premiere Pro has qualified Intel driver version 100.6286 as a baseline to avoid any stability and performance issues.
-We recommend updating your Intel drivers to the baseline drivers or above.
+Premiere Pro versions 13.0 and later require a recent version of the Intel graphics driver.
+Your Intel driver version has to be version 126.96.36.19976 or above to avoid any stability and performance issues.
+We recommend updating your Intel drivers to the above drivers.

 If your driver is older than 100.6286 and your PC manufacturer does not provide a compatible version, it is recommended that you do not install a version later than 100.6286 from the Intel site.
 Driver version 100.6444 is a Windows DCH driver which does not install cleanly on top of older, legacy drivers.

 Adobe highly recommends making a backup of your system, first.
-If you have difficulty installing the driver, you may find the following article helpful: https://www.intel.com/content/www/us/en/support/articles/000005629.html.
+If you have difficulty installing the driver, see: https://www.intel.com/content/www/us/en/support/articles/000005629.html.

 If you are using a system with dual GPUs, then: